-Originally a young winemaker, Rémy Martin began selling Coganc under his own name in 1724 and just 14 years later was granted the right to plant new vines in recognition of the excellence of his cognacs by King Louis XV of France.
+Originally a young winemaker, Rémy Martin began selling cognac under his own name in 1724 and just 14 years later was granted the right to plant new vines in recognition of the excellence of his cognacs by King Louis XV of France.
+The house honoured this milestone with its Rémy Martin 1738 Accord Royal, the ultimate expression of craftsmanship and boasting woody notes from longer ageing in toasted Limousin barrels.

 Discover more about their ageing process below.